workoho/Entra-Tiering-Security-Model/README.md

    2. Public configuration in `./config/AzAutoFWProject/AzAutoFWProject.psd1`:

       This file is part of your Git project repository and subject to tracking of changes.
 Essential parts of the configuration are done in this file where the general information is not considered a secret and its content is to be shared with everyone with access to your Git repository.

+      The `Update-AzAutoFWProject.ps1` script you ran before already should have created a copy for you but you may also do this manually:

+      Copy the configuration template from `./config/AzAutoFwProject/AzAutoFWProject.template.psd1` to `./config/AzAutoFwProject/AzAutoFWProject.psd1`:

+      ```powershell
+      copy ./config/AzAutoFWProject/AzAutoFWProject.template.psd1 ./config/AzAutoFWProject/AzAutoFWProject.psd1
+      ```

    **Important:** Some parts of the configuration may be moved between the two files.
 However, it is not a general concept and is only supported where it is explicitly explained.